Please verify that you are not a robot.

 The Maltese Falcon has travelled 174,000 nautical miles of which 62,000 under sail.
 The easy automated handling enables the vessel to sail where other sailing yachts may need to use their engines.
 There is an internet video of the Maltese Falcon sailing off her moorings leaving Antigua.

 The Maltese Falcon has crossed the Atlantic many times including her participation in the 35th America’s cup in Bermuda May June 2017 and the transatlantic race in 2011.
 She has sailed in the Med, the Caribbean, and the Pacific, has crossed the Panama Canal, and the Suez Canal.

 The owner is Pleon Ltd.

-Over a million viewings of the yacht’s website as well as over a million visits to third party videos posted on YouTube.
-The Maltese Falcon is very popular.
+The Maltese falcon is very photogenic, and the most photographed yacht in the world.
+The name The Maltese Falcon Yacht, is a World Class Brand that enjoys admiration and affection.
+As a result over a million viewings of the yacht’s website as well as over a million visits to third party videos posted on YouTube.

 Instagram account: @symaltesefalcon, Twitter account: @MalteseFalconSY

 The Maltese Falcon participates in many worthwhile causes around the world.
 Some of them are shown on the website.
 For other activities, please follow the Instagram account

 Depending on the location and weather, it could be from windsurfing to kite surfing and from diving to fly boarding.
 The Maltese Falcon is fun, comfortable, welcoming, sporty, uplifting and most important of all feels like home to her guests.